Associate Professor, Mathematical Sciences

 Why do you like teaching at Bentley?

 First and foremost, the culture at Bentley is conducive to students getting to know their professors.
 I’m happiest when I have a steady stream of students visiting my office with math or advising questions.
 Second, I work with an extraordinary set of colleagues who share my goal of improving what we deliver in the classroom.
-Third, we are offered a great deal of freedom to create and offer new courses and, if demand warrants, new programs such as the degree in Actuarial Science.
+Third, we are offered a great deal of freedom to create and offer new courses and, if demand warrants, new programs such as the Actuarial Science degree.

 What is your teaching style?